 In the age of digital business, flexibility, agility, collaboration and responsiveness are key.
 In effect, the ability to predict outcomes, quickly assess innumerable alternatives and take action is something that can no longer be reserved for the few.

-A flood of accessible, user-friendly data science products has let employees without data science degrees obtain advanced analytical capabilities.
+- Tap into the business citizen community.
+A flood of accessible, user-friendly data science products has enabled employees without data science degrees to obtain advanced analytical capabilities.
 More products now offer detailed analytical guides, or augmented analytics, that can be easily understood by business analysts.
-These “power users” are typically positioned well enough to take on the role of citizen data scientist.
+These “power users” or “citizen data scientists” are typically positioned well enough to take on the role of citizen data scientist.
 Although this role cannot replace an accredited data scientist, it can complement and extend an organization’s analytics universe.

+- Partner with experienced vendors.
 In some cases, organizations can partner with outside consulting groups or software providers to spearhead an analytics initiative.
-For organizations that are new to analytics, and data science specifically, or with no in-house skills to build upon, this is a model approach.
-Firms in this situation should first look to providers with not just predictive and prescriptive proficiency, but that also possess knowledge of their particular industry.
+For organizations that are new to analytics, and data science specifically, or with no in-house skills to build on, this is a model approach.
+Enterprises in this situation should first look to providers with not just predictive and prescriptive proficiency, but that also possess knowledge of their particular industry.
 Leaders should also ensure the partnership model provides for transfer of skills and lessons, and be cautious of the potential loss of intellectual property with this approach.